anaconda/ae5-flask/README.md

   full proxy URL when running the application.
 An example of this output is shown in step 4 of the usage instructions below.

+These patches are implemented in a post-link script when the package is installed, and are _not applied_ during deployments.
+So that means the package is safe to include permanently in your project, and there is no need to remove the package before deployment.

 ## Installation

 At the moment there is no CI or testing here.
 So the package will need to be